gokmenhakan/ML_F16C_Community_Tutorial/README.md

 These community builds are designed for DCS World and the F-16C Viper module.

-They use DCS-BIOS to receive cockpit data from the simulator and drive external Arduino-based displays.
+They use DCS-BIOS to receive cockpit data from the simulator and drive external Arduino or ESP32 based displays.

 For best results, use a current F-16C capable DCS-BIOS fork and DCS-BIOS Bridge or equivalent serial connection method.